Expanded Latino Leaders Index500, Powered by BMO Ranks Top U.S. Latino-Owned Businesses

 - Expanded Index measures the 500 largest Latino-owned businesses in the U.S. by revenue

-CHICAGO, March 25, 2024 /PRNewswire/ - BMO is announcing the expansion of the Latino Leaders Index500, Powered by BMO, a ranking of the 500 largest Latino-owned businesses in the U.S. by revenue, as part of its exclusive partnership with Latino Leaders Magazine.
+CHICAGO, March 25, 2024 /PRNewswire-HISPANIC PR WIRE/ -- BMO is announcing the expansion of the Latino Leaders Index500, Powered by BMO, a ranking of the 500 largest Latino-owned businesses in the U.S. by revenue, as part of its exclusive partnership with Latino Leaders Magazine.
 Nationally recognized businesses such as MasTec, Carvana, and Goya rank high on the list.
 The expanded Latino Leaders Index500, Powered by BMO, published on March 16th, follows the creation and launch of the inaugural edition last year.

 The businesses featured throughout the Latino Leaders Index500, Powered by BMO represent a wide range of industries, including engineering and construction, transportation, retail and more.
 They are headquartered in 34 different states – with particularly strong presence in California with over 100 businesses represented, as well as Texas and Florida.
 180 of these businesses generated $100 million or more in revenue in 2023, showcasing their size and strength across a multitude of industries, as well as their impact on the communities in which they operate.